Yale-BIM/f21-assignments/assignment-3/README.md

    Loaded 11038 training examples.
    ```

-   The main function in the script would then print the number of examples that were loaded from
-   the dataset.

    Note that the `input` is organized as a 4-D tensor of dimension NxWxHxC, where N
    corresponds to the number of examples, W is the width of input images, H is their height, and C
    is the number of channels per image.
 In general, the dataset has color images of 64x64 pixels